1,000+ Opportunities

 In some cases, vendors may prepare the technical analysis if you are only contemplating one type of energy measure.
 Based on the information provided in the technical analysis, complete the application provided by BDC and return it along with the technical analysis and requested financial records.
 Collateral will generally be required in some form.

-Based on current listing details, eligibility includes: South Carolina businesses, nonprofits, government entities Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: South Carolina businesses, nonprofits, government entities.
+Confirm the full requirements in the official notice before applying.